 These conditions indicate a material uncertainty that may cast significant doubt about the ability of the Company to continue as a going concern.
+The Company is in the exploration stage and does not generate revenue.
 The ability of the Company to continue as a going concern is principally dependent upon its ability to secure funds by raising capital from equity markets or by other means, and by managing cash flows in line with available funds, and/or the successful development of its exploration assets.

-The Board of Directors are confident of the ability of the Company to raise capital as and when required, which has been demonstrated by the Company raising \$1,000,000 on January 23, 2020.
-The Board of Directors are satisfied there are sufficient funds to meet the Group's working capital requirements as at the date of this report.
+The Board of Directors are confident of the ability of the Company to raise capital as and when required, which was demonstrated by the Company raising a net \$12,090,000 after issue costs on April 21, 2021 (see page 1, Bought deal equity financing).
+The Board of Directors are satisfied there are sufficient funds to meet the Company's working capital requirements as at the date of this report.